I feel like I’m wasting away.

 So I rebel, I slack off, I procrastinate, I don’t fully focus on work.
 I half-work throughought the day, which extends my working hours because of guilt plus the actual things that need to get done.

-There are very few days now where I feel satisfied, like “OK I got a lot done today” in the sense of deep, meaningful work (that doesn’t inolve me doing some rogue coding; a sign maybe).
+There are very few days now where I feel satisfied, like “OK I got a lot done today” in the sense of deep, meaningful work (that doesn’t involve me doing some rogue coding; a sign, maybe).
 It feels like choppy work salad, and it’s really not doing it for me.
-I often find myself shouting, to myself, “I wish I could retire” or “I don’t want to work”.
+I often find myself saying to myself, “I wish I could retire,” or “I don’t want to work”.

 How did I get here?